kuzutsu/tsuzuku/README.md

 Query will only appear after submitting an answer

 #### Quiz
-Single selection mode (default) only have one correct answer
+Single selection mode (default) only has one correct answer

 Multiple selection mode may have no correct answers